-Frequency: Whether or not you can do any of the above items, meeting with your president (or your chief officer team if that seems appropriate) can make a big difference to your club.
+Frequency: Whether or not you can do any of the above items, meeting with your president (or the executive officer team if that seems appropriate) can make a big difference to your club.
 Try to meet with your president once a quarter.
-You might meet more often depending on the need of your president, the size of the club, or the complexity of their offerings and events.
+You might meet more often depending on the needs of your president, the size of the club, or the complexity of their offerings and events.

 Action Items: Club presidents quickly learn that leadership can be lonely work.
 They often feel that the world is on their shoulders and they must broadcast a sense of confidence even to their leadership team.
 One of the greatest gifts you can give them is to demonstrate genuine curiosity about how they are doing and listen.

 Do I accept personal liability as an advisor?